-One of the priorities of the National Plan to Reduce Violence Against Women and their Children is to ensure that services meet the needs of women and children subjected to domestic and family violence.
-DV-alert aims to build the knowledge and capacity of community frontline workers to provide appropriate support to women and children in Australia through a range of workshops.
+One of the priorities of the National Plan to Reduce Violence against Women and their Children is to ensure that services meet the needs of women and children subjected to domestic and family violence.
+DV-alert builds the knowledge and capacity of community frontline workers to provide appropriate support to women and children in Australia through a range of workshops.

-To get a competent mark, you will be required to complete three assessment tasks successfully:
+To get a competent mark, you will be required to complete three assessment tasks successfully.

-Participants marked competent will receive a Statement of Attainment for the unit of competency CHCDFV001A - Recognise and Respond Appropriately to Domestic and Family Violence apart from all the other benefits.
+Participants marked competent will receive a Statement of Attainment for the unit of competency CHCDFV001 - Recognise and respond appropriately to domestic and family violence apart from all the other benefits.

 If you work for a government or corporate organisation, please email [email protected] to enquire about corporate training.

 I cannot speak highly enough of this course and the trainers whom provided it.
 I walked away from this course knowing fully well I would be able to recognise domestic violence and be able to respond appropriately.
 This is an extremely effective course, would love to see it spread far and wide.

 Amanda Ashton - Early Childhood Educator and Mother